ArifEbrahim/login-tech-test/README.md

 ### Improvements / future work

 Time permitting I would address the following next:
-- The buttons have an animation but it appears to be stuttering.
 - There is an ESLint warning that needs to be addressed but no impact to functionality.
 - Sign out functionality was added but not tested (I need to look into testing react-router redirection).
 - Access to the policy webpage is not restricted, this could be implemented with some sort of authentication function.